Top 14 Data Security Best Practices

 Web servers

-Two particular areas of interest with web servers are filters and controlling access to executable scripts.
-Filters allow you to limit the traffic that is allowed through.
-Limiting traffic to only that which is required for your business can help ward off attacks.
-A good set of filters can also be applied to your network to prevent users from accessing sites other than those that are business related.
-Not only does this increase productivity, but it also reduces the likelihood of users obtaining a virus from a questionable site.
+• Filters allow you to limit what traffic is allowed through.
+Limiting traffic to only what is required for your business can help ward off attacks.
+Filters can also be applied to your network to prevent users from accessing inappropriate or non-work related sites.
+Not only does this increase productivity, it also reduces the likelihood of users downloading a virus from a questionable site.

 Email servers